snippet-summarization/icse23/Code/Code-Snippet-Summarizers/T5/README.md

 ### STEP-2
 * ##### Setup a Google Cloud Storage (GCS) Bucket
     To setup a new GCS Bucket for training and fine-tuning a T5 Model, please follow the original guide provided by Google: Here the link: https://cloud.google.com/storage/docs/quickstart-console

+   *NB: You need GCS to store the datasets and the model's checkpoints.
+Once you have created your GCS bucket, make sure to load the dataset for training and evaluating the model, then change the paths accordingly in the provided jupyter notebook*

 ### STEP-3
 * Follow the workflow in the provided Jupyter notebook.